 Bachelor of Theology/Bachelor of Ministry

 We are passionate about equipping women with theological education and ministry training, to prepare them for service in their churches and wider community.
-Our degrees in ministry teach pastoral ministry skills, built upon a strong academic foundation of theological study.
+Our degrees in ministry teach ministry skills, built upon a strong academic foundation of theological study.
+Limited scholarships are available.

 Master of Divinity, PhD candidate